-- a. illness or factor related to the student's disability, including if a student is dismissed during school hours for health-related reasons by a certified school nurse, RN, LPN, school administrator, or designee - b.
-Obtaining professional health care or therapy rendered by a licensed practitioner of the healing arts - c.
-Quarantine - d.
-Family emergency - e.
-Recovery from accident - f.
-Required court attendance - g.
-Death in the family - h.
-Observance of a religious holiday observed by a religious group - i.
-Non-school-sponsored educational tours or trips - i.
-College or post-secondary institution visit - k.
-Other urgent reasons which do not permit irregular attendance
+- Illness or factor related to the student's disability, including if a student is dismissed during school hours for health-related reasons by a certified school nurse, RN, LPN, school administrator, or designee - Obtaining professional health care or therapy rendered by a licensed practitioner of the healing arts - Quarantine - Family emergency - Recovery from accident - Required court attendance - Death in the family - Observance of a religious holiday observed by a religious group - Non-school-sponsored educational tours or trips - College or post-secondary institution visit

-In order for an absence to be excused for the abovementioned situations a parent/guardian must submit an absence not prior to or within 5 days of the absence.
-Written notice can include an email to teacher, administrator or supervisor.
-Truancy: When a student accumulates three or more unexcused absences, the student's parents or legal guardians and school district of residence will be notified.
+In order for an absence to be excused it must meet one of the above-mentioned criteria AND a parent/guardian must submit an absence note prior to or within 5 days of the absence.
+Written notice can include an email to teacher, administrator or supervisor. \\Reporting an absence is not the same as submitting an excusal note\\

+Truancy: Defined as 3 or more unexcused absences during the current school year by a child who is of compulsory school age (6 years old).

+When a student is truant the student's parents or legal guardians and school district of residence will be notified.

-After accumulating six unexcused absences the school must hold and offer the student and parent a school attendance improvement conference to create an attendance improvement plan.
+Accumulating six or more unexcused absences in the current school year is considered Habitually Truant.
+When a student is habitually truant the school must hold a school attendance improvement conference to create an attendance improvement plan.
+The student's parents/guardian will be invited to the conference although attendance is not mandatory in order to hold the conference.
 Students and parents of students who accumulate more than six unexcused absences may be subject to prosecution under Pennsylvania's truancy laws.